 We recommend doing the below lessons in this order to build on each skill your child will develop, but don’t feel that you *need* to do them in this order.
 Do what works for you and your child.
 If they love an activity, feel free to repeat!
 Not a winner?
 Skip and try the next thing.
 Have fun!

-Activity 1: Next, try this fun activity that incorporates all five senses as you and your child prepare a snack: popcorn.
+Activity 1: Next, let’s incorporate all five senses as we prepare a snack: popcorn.
+Use an “old fashioned” air popper to make the popcorn.
+If you can’t find one, the microwave is ok, but the popper will provide the best experience – and it’s less likely to burn!
 Teach your child how we can see, smell, feel, hear, and taste popcorn from its first pop to our final bite.
 As we read in our book, we see with our eyes, smell with our noses, feel with our skin (mostly our hands), hear with our ears, and taste with our tongues.

 Activity 2: Now, let’s focus on the sense of hearing.
 Start by taking a “Sound Walk.”
-Take a walk in your neighborhood and listen for as many sounds as you can hear.
-This printout activity will help exercise your child’s sense of hearing.
+Take a walk in your neighborhood and listen for as many sounds as you can hear, checking off the ones you see on this printable scavenger hunt.

 Activity 3: Animals sometimes hear very differently than humans.
 Let’s learn about the bottlenose dolphin and how it hears.
 Do this craft while you share more about the dolphin’s unique sense of hearing from the notes below.
 (We suggest you print and cut out the craft parts beforehand for younger children.)